 Having a credit card gives you so much cash freedom or leverage.
 It is very useful in emergencies when you are short of cash.
 You do not have to wait to buy something till you have required money if you hold a credit card.

 But it is very important to use credit card responsibly.
 Otherwise, it can make your life miserable if you get stuck in credit card debt.
-Credit card interest rates are very high and you can easily get trapped in a credit card debt.
+Credit card rates are very high and you can easily get trapped in a credit card debt.

 Another very important thing to remember is that you should never share your credit card details with anyone.
 The card issuers always keep warning their customers against it.
 It is a step to prevent the online frauds on cards.